julian10m/julian10m.github.io/_posts/2021-03-21-Linear-Quadratic-Discriminant-Analysis.md

 ## Linear Discriminant Analysis

-For each class $k$, features have a Gaussian distribution $N(\mu_k, \Sigma)$.
-Compared with QDA, less parameters need to be estimated, since $\Sigma$ is now modeled as being similar across all classes.
+For each class $k$, features are modeled as random variables $\mathit{X_k} \sim N(\mu_k, \Sigma)$.
+Compared with QDA, less parameters need to be estimated, since $\Sigma$ is now modeled as being the same across all classes.

- Considering the same dataset as for QDA, the mean values of each class may be calculated as in the previous method.
-On the other hand, to estimate $\Sigma$,  the complete dataset, i.e., the $m$ samples, can be used to estimate its value.
-In particular, $\hat{\Sigma}$ can be obtained as
+Considering the same dataset as for QDA, the prior probabilities and mean values of each class may be calculated as in the previous method.
+On the other hand, to estimate $\Sigma$, the complete dataset can be used to estimate its value, i.e., the $m$ samples.
+In particular, $\hat{\Sigma}$ can be obtained combining the covariance matrices estimated in LDA for each class $k$, as

 $$\begin{align}
 \hat{\Sigma} &=  \frac{\sum_{k=1}^K (m_k -1)\hat{\Sigma}_k}{\sum_{k=1}^K (m_k - 1)}\\